SuperAwesomeLTD/sa-kws-ios-sdk-docs/source/04process.rst

 After this step is through, remote notification will be enabled.
 If the application asks for this permission the first time, then the general System pop-up will appear.
 If not, the notifications will be silently enabled.

-There are also multiple errors that can happen.